 Treatment for Eye Focusing Problems in Columbia, SC

 Do you find that your eyes are having trouble bringing objects into focus?
 Focusing problems may be related to age-related changes in the eye, occupational eye strain, or eye function errors that prevent the eye muscles from doing their job properly.
 Identifying and correcting this problem is critically important if you hope to regain useful eyesight.
-Fortunately, you can get the help you need for eye focusing problems through the vision therapy and other techniques offered at Dr. Dorothy Park and Associates, our optometrist in Columbia, SC.
+Fortunately, you can get the help you need for eye focusing problems through the vision therapy and other techniques offered at Dr. Dorothy Park and Associates, our eye care professional in Columbia, SC.

 Causes of Eye Focusing Problems